plexsystems/sinker/README.md

 All auth is handled by looking at the clients Docker auth.
 If the client can perform a `docker push` or `docker pull`, sinker will be able to as well.

-In the event that an image that needs to be sync'd is in another registry, the `auth` section allows you to set the names of _environment variables_ that will be used for creating basic auth to the registry.
-This is useful in CI pipelines.
+Optionally, the `auth` section allows you to set the names of _environment variables_ that will be used for creating basic auth to the registry.
+This could be useful in pipelines where auth is stored in environment variables.

 ## Usage